 of latrines to sewers, with regular collection of animal manure from stables, which is then processed into high-efficiency fuel.

 - Location: Peru

-The Alto Mayo Conservation Initiative protects and restores 450,000 acres of the Alto Mayo Protected Forest, a critical watershed that supports over 240,000 inhabitants and is home to over 1,000 unique species, including rare birds, amphibians, plants, orchids and primates native to Peru.
-This area forms part of the Abiseo-Condor-Kutuku Conservation Corridor, one of the most threatened yet biodiverse ecosystems in the world.
+The Alto Mayo Conservation Initiative protects and restores 450,000 acres of the Alto Mayo Protected Forest, a critical watershed that supports more than 240,000 inhabitants and is home to more than 1,000 unique species including rare birds, amphibians, plants, orchids and primates native to Peru.
+This area forms part of the Abiseo-Condor-Kutuku Conservation Corridor, one of the most threatened and most biodiverse ecosystems in the world.
 Conserving the Alto Mayo forests is vital for mitigating global climate change, conserving biodiversity, and ensuring the provision of ecosystem services to the local populations inhabiting the area.

 Reforestation of Yaeda Valley

 - Projected Annual Emission Reductions: 18,000 megatons CO2